 It helps you track the success or failure of any adjustments

 Making adjustments in a crisis can seem less like an actual strategy and more like survival instincts.
 You’re making decisions rapidly, trying to layout a crisis plan for you and your team, and then thinking about how you’ll actually track results after the fact.
-The good news is that you’re likely already looking at your financials to gauge the health of your business, and by reviewing them more regularly can actually judge the effectiveness of any changes.
+The good news is that you’re likely already looking at your financials to gauge the health of your business.
+But by reviewing them more regularly you can actually judge the effectiveness of any changes.

 Now let’s say that your new service offerings really took off and sales only dropped by 30% in March and held steady in May and June.
 If you didn’t go back to check your actual results and update projections, you’d be working off of an outdated forecast that could potentially hamper your recovery.
 You’d instead realize that your shift to purchasing online is a big hit, and rather than staying steady in May and June, maybe you restart your digital ad campaigns to drive more people to your website.